amoncaldas/WPP/wordpress/wp-content/plugins/wp-web-app/readme.md

 # wP Web App plugin #

 This plugin adds custom behaviors based on the Wp Web App needs.
 It relies on the existence of JWTAuthentication plugin (they must be installed and active)
+This plugin provides:

+- Additional api endpoints to wpp services, like send message and return options
+- Ad the followers and newsletter logic, including followers subscribe and unsubscribe endpoints

 ## Login via oauth providers ####